When the Diagnosis is Metastatic Breast Cancer

 Dr. Hoda Badr is an assistant professor in the department of Oncological Sciences at the Icahn School of Medicine at Mount Sinai Hospital in New York, NY.

-This article was originally published in Coping® with Cancer magazine, 2013.
+This article was printed from copingmag.com and was originally published in Coping® with Cancer magazine, 2013.